alandipert/golf/README.markdown

 by the Golf application server.
 The Golf application server provides three primary services:

-1. __clientside MVC framework:__ a javascript MVC framework with
+. __clientside MVC framework:__ a javascript MVC framework with
   template-based views and ActiveRecord style models, and a javascript controller with actions implementing callbacks corresponding to an action lifecycle (allowing the controller to save and restore its state when invoked or destroyed)
-2. __zero-configuration Cloudfront caching:__ an optional, fully automatic
+. __zero-configuration Cloudfront caching:__ an optional, fully automatic
   and transparent AWS Cloudfront caching of 99% of the Golf application (clients use JSONP to fetch UI elements from Cloudfront---we'll see how later)
-3. a serverside javascript proxy which enables fully dynamic AJAX DHTML Golf apps to work reliably and transparently in non-javascript browsers (googlebot, for example), with zero redundant code or special effort required (easier to show than tell, so check out the demo!)
+. __DHTML accessibility proxy:__ a serverside javascript proxy
+  which enables fully dynamic AJAX DHTML Golf apps to work reliably and transparently in non-javascript browsers (googlebot, for example), with zero redundant code or special effort required (easier to show than tell, so check out the demo!)

 Components
 ----------